-- Paying more attention to the employees than the merchandise.
+- Paying more attention to the employees than is usual or customary

 - Picking up random items and "pretending" to look at them before putting them back down

-- Walking the opposite direction of employees.
-Each time you move, they move.
+- Walking the opposite direction of employees and moving each time you move

 Using Preventive Measures Against Shoplifters

-And speaking of service, the best way to prevent theft is through proactive service.
+A great way to prevent theft is through proactive customer service.
 If an employee is actively engaged with a customer, then it is very hard for the thief to steal.
-He or she knows they are being watched.
+They know they are being watched.
 Use customer service to prevent shoplifting, it's your best weapon.
 Offer to take hung items to a dressing room for the client.
 Then check that garments are not double-hung.

 Keeping your store merchandised well is a big help in the fight against shoplifting.
 If you have disorganized shelves, how would you know someone stole from you?
 Empty space on a shelf or display table should be a big signal something is wrong.
 But only if you are focused on merchandising.